[ Lymph Notes home ] [ Click to read 'Few and Far Between' by Wanda ]

 Compression sleeve and glove.

-When in flight, the cabin pressure is less than the atmospheric pressure on the ground.
-For the individual with lymphedema, the decreased cabin pressure causes painful increased swelling in the affected limb.
-Wearing a properly fitted compression garment helps to prevent this problem.
-An individual who has been confirmed as having lymphedema, should always wear a properly fitted compression garment when they travel by air.
+• When in flight, the cabin pressure will be less than the atmospheric pressure on the ground.
+For the individual with lymphedema, the decreased cabin pressure can cause painful increased swelling in the affected limb.

 There is more to fitting a compression garment than checking numbers on a box on a pharmacy shelf.
 Also a garment that does not fit properly can cause serious problems in the affected limb.
+Therefore, a compression garments must fit well!

 • The compression in a garment is not the same along the entire limb.
 Compression in the wrong places can be painful and damaging.

-• It may be necessary to order a custom garment and this is more expensive; however, it can be an excellent investment because it can prevent painful lymphedema related problems.
+• Since It may be necessary to order a custom garment and this is more expensive; however, it can be an excellent investment because it can prevent painful lymphedema related problems.

 INDIVIDUALS AT RISK OF DEVELOPING LYMPHEDEMA